Muscatine Kiwanis Club will once again be serving delicious spaghetti dinners for a good cause

 MUSCATINE — The annual Kiwanis Club spaghetti dinner is back, and everyone is invited!

-“It has been going on for as long as I can remember, and I’ve been in the club for about 20 years,” said Nichole Sorgenfrey, a member of the Kiwanis Club as well as its upcoming president, “St. Mary and Mathias works with us and the school district lets us buy food from them, so it’s always worked out.”
+“It has been going on for as long as I can remember, and I’ve been in the club for about 20 years,” said Nichole Sorgenfrey, a member of the Kiwanis Club and incoming president, “St. Mary and Mathias works with us and the school district lets us buy food from them, so it’s always worked out.”

 For years, the Muscatine Kiwanis Club has made it their group’s goal to encourage daily kindness and respect, develop a more serviceable citizenship, build better communities and above all else, help children.
 One of the ways that the club tries to do this is through its annual fundraising dinner – one of its biggest fundraisers of the year.
 “It brings in a lot of money that we’re able to use to help the community,” Sorgenfrey said.